SeivenBell/oqd-core/docs/explanation/analog_to_atomic.md

 `Protocol` can be `SequentialProtocol` or `ParallelProtocol`.
 Here we only have one evolve statement and thus this is a `ParallelProcol`.
 In the case when we have multiple `Evolve` statements, we will have something like `SequentialProtocol`(`ParallelProcol_1`, `ParallelProcol_2`, ...).

-`ParallelProtocol` contains sequence of `Pulse` and `Pulse` comprises of one `Beam` object and the `duration` the beam is applied for.
+`ParallelProtocol` contains sequence of `Pulse` and `Pulse` comprises one `Beam` object and the `duration` the beam is applied for.
 Rebi frequency and Phase of the Beam are computed on the fly using the Math described above.
 ////

 ```py